Commedia dell'arte: Companies

 Compagnie, or companies, were troupes of actors, each of whom had a specific function or role.
 Actors were versed in a plethora of skills, with many having joined troupes without a theatre background.
 Some were doctors, others priests, others soldiers, enticed by the excitement and prevalence of theatre in Italian society.
 Actors were known to switch from troupe to troupe "on loan", and companies would often collaborate if unified by a single patron or performing in the same general location.
 Members would also splinter off to form their own troupes, such was the case with the Ganassa and the Gelosi.
 These compagnie travelled throughout Europe from the early period, beginning with the Soldati, then, the Ganassa, who travelled to Spain, and were famous for playing the guitar and singing—never to be heard from again—and the famous troupes of the Golden Age (1580–1605): Gelosi, Confidenti, Accessi.
-These names which signified daring and enterprise were appropriated from the names of the academies—in a sense, to lend legitimacy.
-However, each troupe had its impresse (like a coat of arms) which symbolized its nature.
+These names, which signified daring and enterprise, were appropriated from the names of the academies—in a sense, to lend legitimacy.
+Each troupe had its impresse (like a coat of arms), chosen to symbolize its nature.
 The Gelosi, for example, used the two-headed face of the Roman god Janus, to signify its comings and goings and relationship to the season of Carnival, which took place in January.
 Janus also signified the duality of the actor, who is playing a character or mask, while still remaining oneself.

 Magistrates and clergy were not always receptive to the travelling compagnie, particularly during periods of plague, and because of their itinerant nature.
 Actors, both male and female, were known to strip nearly naked, and storylines typically descended into crude situations with overt sexuality, considered to teach nothing but "lewdness and adultery...of both sexes" by the French Parliament.
 The term vagabondi was used in reference to the comici, and remains a derogatory term to this day (vagabond).
 This was in reference to the nomadic nature of the troupes, often instigated by persecution from the Church, civil authorities, and rival theatre organisations that forced the companies to move from place to place.